Why do we need a DNA?

 If 'future use' code is still unused, with no signs of anyone working on it for the past two weeks, why is it still there?
 We either release it or remove it from our source code.
 We don't accumulate things that may be useful someday; either use them now or forget about them.

-about how we act, what we do, and how to constantly improve.
+being intentional about how we act, what we do, and how to

 Our behavior and actions should have a cause.
 A reason.
 Well-thought from beginning on the full flow and the end result.